ponder-lab/Rejuvenate-Logging-Levels/README.md

 ## Limitations

-There are some issues that we are still seeking for solutions.
-Our tool may miss log levels when log levels are passed via variables because we are not using data flow analysis [issue 47](https://github.com/ponder-lab/Logging-Level-Evolution-Plugin/issues/47).
-We are also dealing with other issues: [list of issues](https://github.com/ponder-lab/Logging-Level-Evolution-Plugin/issues).
+Our tool may miss log levels when log levels are passed via parameters due to the current lack of data flow analysis [issue 47](https://github.com/ponder-lab/Logging-Level-Evolution-Plugin/issues/47).

 ## Further information